R5D4/cmdln_google_translate/README.md

 Want to be able to feed directories of text files to the script and have it output the translated versions.

+## Description

+Uses goslate by Zhuo Qiang for the heavylifting.

 ## Usage

 ```bash